dd010101/vyos-jenkins/readme.md

 `dev.packages.vyos.net/repositories`.

 You want to continue to use VyOS long term?
 Then you can switch to current/development branch if you think that's good idea for your use case.
-If you like to use stable branch then you would need to pay for [VyOS subscription](https://vyos.io/subscriptions/support).
+If you like to use stable branch then you would need to obtain [VyOS subscription](https://vyos.io/subscriptions/support).
 The only other option currently is to build your own `dev.packages.vyos.net` package repository and that's what this project is all about.